jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

    - slurm
 ---
 # SLURM COMMANDS
-Here are links to online copies of the manual pages for commands.
+Here is information about SLURM-related commands, whether from the vendor or created by JHPCE staff members.
+Links are provided to online copies of the manual pages for commands.
 If we've written a page with advice about using the command, use the {==(LOCAL TIPS)==} link.

 ## Locally Written Tools